ZachNusbaum/TravelPal/README.md

 ## [Click Here](/PROJECT-NOTES.md) FOR PROJECT NOTES.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## IMPORTANT INFO RE: CORS

 THE APP WILL ONLY RUN CORRECTLY ON THESE DOMAINS DUE TO CORS:

 localhost:4200, zachdn.us, mm214.com;

-IF YOU WISH TO RUN THIS APP ON A DIFFERENT DOMAIN, EDIT THE API ENDPOINTS ON THE ./src/app/*.service.ts files.
+IF YOU WISH TO RUN THIS APP ON A DIFFERENT DOMAIN, EDIT THE API ENDPOINTS ON THE ```./src/app/*.service.ts``` files.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server